fivebillionmph/m223a-class-project/Mohammadali/Readme.md

 Programming Language: MATLAB
+(There is also a Python Command to run the MATLAB function that has been uploaded.)

 This Code seeks to show how the phase amplitude coupling (PAC) can be calculated as a part of the classification of brain signals.
 In fact, Modulation Index (MI) is the method being used here to calculate PAC.